 In most cases, yes!
 As long as the funds are transferred into your Open Collective account in a timely manner (30 days).
 Please note, that most of the time, donations not made on the Open Collective platform will not receive the tax- deduction.
 For more details, please review our Outside Accounts Policy.

-Also, check out our Third-Party Fundraising Tools page for more options.
+Also, check out our Third-Party Fundraising Tools page for more options and details about GoFundMe.